Designing generalized elegant Bell inequalities in higher dimensions from a Tsirelson bound: Results

-The above theorem states that the correlation function maximized by \textit{generalized EBI correlation} always can be found from Eq.(\ref{eq;gee}) with WH group covariant SICs.
-One has freedom in the choice of SICs, thus $B_0$, which determines the coefficients $\{f_{x,0}^n\}$ with $(B_0^n)^* =\sum_x f_{x,0}^n (\mathbf{A}_n)_x$.
-One can construct different correlation functions by varying $\{f_{x,0}^n\}$ of Eq.(\ref{eq;gee}) with different choices of SICs.
-We also note that establishing $\{A_x\}$ as unitary operator bases \cite{Bengtsson17} for traceless operator is advantageous for restricting the number of measurements, as the bases are minimum number of unitary operators that express, in linear combination form, an arbitrary traceless unitary operator, in our case $B_0^n$.
+The above theorem shows that the Bell expression maximized by \textit{generalized EBI correlation} can always be defined with (\ref{eq;gee}).
+It is worth noting that one has freedom in choice of SICs which determine $f_{x,0}^n$, the variable parameters in the RHS of (\ref{eq;gee}).
+With a chosen WH covariant SICs and the corresponding fiducial state, one can construct the optimal $B_0$ as previously explained.
+Then the coefficients for $y=0$, $f_{x,0}^n$, are derived from the saturation condition, $(B_0^n)^* =\sum_x f_{x,0}^n (\mathbf{A}_n)_x$.
+Different Bell expressions can be generated by varying $f_{x,0}^n$ in the RHS of Eq.(\ref{eq;gee}) with different choices of SICs.
+We formally summarize the above statement.
+The functional that is maximized by the generalized EBI correlation is written as